Co-Author: Olivia Fairhurst

-The potential return you could expect from investing in property is, of course, a key decision to go ahead.
+The potential return you could expect from investing in property is, of course, a key factor when deciding whether to go ahead.
 The return generated will be dictated by a number of variables, such as the tenancy rate of the area you are looking at.
 What kind of properties rent well in this area: houses, units, townhouses or apartments?
-Does this area have growth potential, transport infrastructure, any main employers in the area, major retailers moving to or from the area or other major projects happening?
+Does this area have growth potential, transport infrastructure, any main employers in the area, major retailers moving to or from the area, or other major projects happening?

 Is an emotional attachment enough to invest in property?

 Having an emotional attachment is not strong enough of a reason to invest in property.
 When considering residential property as part of a diversified portfolio, investors should put the emotions to one side and think about the following:

 Is the return generated proportionate to the risks?